 Tips for Finding a Church

 Because we all have different needs and/or tastes in music, programs, and services, it’s really difficult to select a church for someone else.
 We would encourage you to begin to pray about which church God might direct you to.
 Ask Christian friends about the churches they attend, and visit with them.
 Search online to find church options in your area.
-Click to the links for these churches and see what you think.
-Sometimes you can listen to sermons online and look for a “what we believe” or “doctrinal statement” page.
-Call them, and ask specific questions about the ministries they offer that you may be interested in.
+Click to online links for the churches you find and see what you think.
+Often you can listen to sermons online and look for a “what we believe” or “doctrinal statement” page to explore.
+Call the churches and ask specific questions about the ministries they offer that you may be interested in.
 Visit each for several weekends to get a feel for the atmosphere of each church before you decide.
 Commit to getting involved in your new church beyond just attending church on Sunday.
 Your investment will be rewarded as your knowledge and relationship with God grows.

-When you do find a new church home, please contact us to let us know!
+When you do find a new church home, please write to us to let us know!
 We always like to hear personal recommendations that we may pass on to others who may inquire about churches in your area.

 “Let us hold fast the confession of our hope without wavering, for he who promised is faithful.
 And let us consider how to stir up one another to love and good works, not neglecting to meet together, as is the habit of some, but encouraging one another, and all the more as you see the Day drawing near.”
 (Hebrews 10:23-25)